microstar-derp/level-librarian/README.md

 1422732866728

 ```
 level-librarian scans through the index documents according to a query to find the right document or range of documents.
-As is usual in leveldb, the scan is alphabetical.
+As is usual in levedb, the scan is alphabetical.

 ```js
 {